-The Board consists of 12 members appointed by the Governor.
-Eight of the 12 are licensed physicians, one is a licensed physician assistant (PA) or approved nurse practitioner (NP), and three are members of the public with no financial or professional interest in a health service or profession.
+The Board consists of 13 members appointed by the Governor.
+Eight of the 13 are licensed physicians, one is a licensed physician assistant (PA), one is an approved nurse practitioner (NP), and three are members of the public with no financial or professional interest in a health service or profession.

-Seven of the licensed physicians and the PA/NP member are nominated to the Governor by an independent Review Panel, which recommends at least two candidates for each open seat on the Board.
+Seven of the licensed physicians and both the PA and NP members are nominated to the Governor by an independent Review Panel, which recommends at least two candidates for each open seat on the Board.
 The four remaining members of the Board are named at the discretion of the Governor.

 All Board members serve three-year terms.
 State law limits members to serving two full, consecutive terms on the Board.